About

 About the Speakers:

-Dr. Koen Deserranno, University of Ghent, began his career as a Pharmacist and moved into Drug Development in 2021, building expertise in personalized medicine with a focus on genomics, transcriptomics, and pharmacogenomics.
-He earned his PhD in 2025 on advances in pharmacogenomics and single-cell transcriptomics.
-He is an active science communicator, contributing to EOS, Nerdland Festival, Dag van de Wetenschap, and DurfDenken.be.
+Dr. Koen Deserranno from the University of Ghent graduated as a Pharmacist specialized in Drug Development in 2021.
+From there onwards, he started his research career at the Ghent University Laboratory of Pharmaceutical Biotechnology, building expertise in personalized medicine with a focus on genomics, transcriptomics, and pharmacogenomics.
+In 2025, he earned his Ph.D. on advances in pharmacogenomics and single-cell transcriptomics.
+Next to his ongoing postdoctoral research, he is an active science communicator, with contributions to EOS and the Nerdland Festival.

 Talha Bin Rahat, the Application Scientist at Formulatrix, holds a master's degree in Healthcare Biotechnology.
 With a strong background in Forensic Biology, Molecular Biology, Biotechnology, and Virology, he has over three years of lab experience following ISO 17025 principles.
 Additionally, he has six months of field experience as a crime and death scene investigator.